incorrigo/incorrigo_syx_script/README.md

 There are a number of targets that have been reached by this classic honest-to-god script for mIRC, and this has led to some defining results not possible with other scripts

 ### IRCv3 +draft/reply Supported by mIRC
 This is not a joke, mIRC now officially supports +draft/reply= and it's all thanks to this glorious script.
-It would have to be spiteful not to be pleased to discover this (we did it first)
+It works with other clients in exactly the same way that they support it.
+Having tested and deployed - in private and channel context - you would have to implement something very spiteful and unreasonable to dodge this kind of client compatibility
 ![A screenshot demonstrating the original layout of the completed +draft/reply implementation once it had successfully met all of the specifications and confirmed as being compatible with any other client](https://incorrigo.io/script/screeni11.png)

 ### Away Manager Reminders